-Consider a multi cell multi user massive MIMO system.
-The system consists of L cells with one BS in each cell.
-Each BS has large number of fixed transmit antennas M which serve K single antenna users.
-It is assumed that all users are randomly located and $M \gg K$.
-With TDD CSI acquisition, the channel estimation overhead scales as K, and is independent of M. So M can be made as large as desired, while K is limited by mobility.
+Consider a single cell massive MIMO system.
+The system consists of one BS equipped with large number of fixed transmit antennas M and K single antenna users.
+It is assumed that all users are randomly located and M >> K. With TDD CSI acquisition, the channel estimation overhead scales as K, and is independent of M. So M can be made as large as desired, while K is limited by mobility.